OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022July12.txt

 - 1-GansSpecialZombies (A variety of fancy dress type zombies from GanTheGrey) + 2- Feral and Radiated
 - 1-NPCXSpiderPack and 2-NPCXSpiderPack-ColonyExpansion (Spiders for the Wasteland and Desert Biome)
 - 1-FantasticBeastz (Mythical Beasts for the Wasteland and Desert Biome)
+- 1-YeOldeUndeadPack (A variety of Medieval undead + 2- Radiated)

 OakModPackCore Modpack Creators and Developers in Alphabtical Order from Z - A: